neve-linux/neveports/Packaging.md

   container is available.
 * `parallel` *(true)* By disabling this, you can enforce single-threaded builds for the template.
-By default the number of build jobs passed by `cbuild` is respected.
+By default the number of build jobs passed by `nbuild` is respected.
 Note that this does not influence LTO linker threads.
 * `debug` *(true)* By default, debug packages (`-dbg`) are generated if there are any strippable debug symbols.
 By setting this to `false`,